mrkline/cs559-project3/src/README.txt

 	  in SILLY_HOME\include and library files in SILLY_HOME\lib\dynamic.
 	  Since SILLY is dependency of CEGUI, SILLY_HOME is usually set to CEGUI_HOME\dependencies
+	- NVIDIA's Cg has been installed.
+The solution searches for Cg headers in CG_INC_PATH and library files in CG_LIB_PATH.
+	- GLEW has been built or downloaded in a directory pointed to by the environment variable GLEW_HOME.
+The solution searches for headers in GLEW_HOME\include and library files in GLEW_HOME\lib

 Program notes: